solunoise/CureAphantasia/Dictionary.md

 # Thinking Styles

-• **Verbal Thinking** - Silent thoughts which are structured like sentences.
+• **Verbal Thinking** - Thoughts which are structured based on language.

 • **Sensory Thinking** - Thoughts which are structured based on sensorial processes (ie Sight, Taste, Touch, Sound, Smell).

-• **Conceptual Thinking** - Thoughts which are structured based on latent platonic properties (eg Spatial, Orientation, Motion)
+• **Conceptual Thinking** - Thoughts which are structured based on latent platonic properties (eg Spatial, Orientation, Motion).

 ----